 But I never watched Midnight Cowboy from beginning to end.
 What a great flick.
 The ending really hit me.
 I don't recall a movie that gave me such a feeling of sadness at the end.
 Not teary hanky sad.
 Just sad like a void.
 A loss.

 Without the gifted harmonica playing it would not have had the impact.
-Even as true to form as it was to James Leo Herlihy's brilliant book.
-The glorious playing was done by Jean Toots Theilemans.
-I'll tell you some instruments need gifted musicians to show you their capabilities.
-The harmonica is one of them.
+Even as true to form as it was to James Leo Herlihy's

 Music sets the tone.
 The youthful exuberance the opening of Across the Universe with the Beatles song "It's you," so energized and sparkling.
 Or the creepy feeling the Doors music brought to Apocalypse Now.
 The best is the jazz score set to a low-budget 1958 science fiction thriller called 4D Man.
-Great jazz music by itself, but it really made the action bounce along.

 Here's a my badly edited liberty with Midnight Cowboy to showcase Toots' haunting harmonica: